XCVG/idbfs-tool/README.md

 Drop the contents of dumpidbfs.js into the browser console, then run the dumpIdbfs function that now exists in global scope.
 For Unity games, `dumpIdbfs()` should work.
 For Godot, it might be something like `dumpIdbfs("/userfs")`.
 You should be prompted to download a JSON file if all goes well.

 Drop that JSON file beside a built version of idbfs-decoder and call it with the filename as an argument, something like `idbfs-decoder idbfs.json`.
 You should end up with a folder full of the files originally from idbfs.
+Dumps done with the `DumpIdbfs` console command in CommonCore (available from 6.x onward) should work as well.

 # License